gekalogiros/blog/content/posts/lsof.md

 v86: VP/ix mapped file
 ```

-It can also be a cryptic number followed by some random characters.
-It might seem a bit random at the first sight but it is not:
+It can also be a cryptic number followed by some random characters:
 	* The number defines the [file descriptor](https://en.wikipedia.org/wiki/File_descriptor)
 	* The character that follows defines the access: